 Sweating is a completely normal part of life.
 But if you are finding yourself sweating to the point where it is impacting your life, you may have a condition called hyperhidrosis, or excessive sweating.
-People who suffer from hyperhidrosis don’t just sweat in hot conditions or when they are stressed, it can happen at any time.
+People who live with hyperhidrosis don’t just sweat in hot conditions or when they are stressed, it can happen at any time.

 So how do you know if you have the condition?

-Severe underarm sweating is usually diagnosed when someone has experienced at least six months of excessive sweating with no known cause.
-By excessive sweating, we mean that the overactive sweat glands release a volume of sweat that is significantly more than your body’s normal requirements for cooling.
+Severe sweating is usually diagnosed when someone has experienced at least six months of excessive sweating with no known cause.
+By excessive sweating, it means that the overactive sweat glands release a volume of sweat that is significantly more than your body’s normal requirements for cooling.

 People with hyperhidrosis also possess at least two of the following characteristics:

 • Sweating impacts daily activities – this may result in the individual avoiding certain social situations due to discomfort or embarrassment and may impact their work performance.
 Excessive sweating can also mean clothes have to be changed during the day – further affecting everyday life

 • The onset of your excess sweating is earlier than 25 years of age

 • There is a family history of excessive sweating – there is some data to suggest that excessive sweating can be genetic

 • Sweating occurs at least once a week